dB-Ryzen/mAYHEM/Updating-Firmware.md

 ## Restoring HackRF Firmware

+Download the HackRF firmware from the [HackRF project's releases section](https://github.com/mossmann/hackrf/releases/).
+Extract the release archive and change directories into the archive.
+Then change directories into firmware-bin:

+    cd firmware-bin

-To replace the firmware on the HackRF's SPI flash with the stock HackRF firmware, plug the HackRF into USB power while holding down the DFU button.
+Plug the HackRF into USB power while holding down the DFU button.
 Then run:

     dfu-util --device 1fc9:000c --download hackrf_one_usb_ram.dfu --reset